Mont Sainte-Victoire and the Viaduct of the Arc River Valley: Description

 The painting depicts the Montagne Sainte-Victoire, which dominates the landscape of his native city of Aix-en-Provence (southern France).
 The city is visible in the distance, far back from the valley of the Arc River.

+Only half a year after the opening of the Aix–Marseille railway line on October 15, 1877, Cézanne wrote to his friend Émile Zola on April 14, 1878, praising Mont Sainte-Victoire—seen from the train as it crossed the Arc River Valley bridge—as a “beau motif” (“beautiful motif”).
+Around this time, at the age of thirty-nine, Cézanne began, for the first time, a series of paintings devoted to Mont Sainte-Victoire in his native Aix-en-Provence.
+It is therefore highly probable that this celebrated series was inspired by the scenery viewed from the window of a moving train.

-Moreover, this painting depicts the railway bridge on the Aix-Marseille line at the Arc River Valley and the train which runs on it.
+Indeed, in this painting, the railway bridge on the Aix–Marseille line, which crosses the Arc River Valley, is depicted near the center-right of the composition.

 It is 65.5 cm × 81.7 cm (25.8 in × 32.2 in) in size, one of Cézanne's smallest works in his artistic career.
 Cézanne depicted the same mountain several other times, including in Mont Sainte-Victoire seen from Bellevue, in Mont Sainte-Victoire with Large Pine, in Plain by Mont Sainte-Victoire, and in paintings titled simply Mont Sainte-Victoire in the holdings of the Courtauld Institute of Art in London and the National Gallery of Scotland in Edinburgh.
 Mont Sainte-Victoire and the Viaduct of the Arc River Valley was painted near the end of his working career.

 In this painting, Cézanne explores the creation of depth using layers to build up a set of horizontal planes that draw the eye into the view.
 In 1989, this work was described as one of Cézanne's greatest.